Jason S. Silverstein serves as General Counsel of Noble Markets, LLC.

 Mark is a frequent writer and speaker on tax topics affecting the Capital Markets.
 Some of his recent articles include: Author, Stress Relief: IRS Notice 2016-76 Eases Implementation Rules for Cross-Border Dividend Equivalent Withholding (December 2016); Author, Bits & Pieces: IRS Notice 2016-42 Offers First Glimpse of Qualified Derivatives Dealer Rules (July 2016).

-Wenchi Hu is a public director of OneChicago LLC, a security futures exchange, and an independent consultant.
-She specializes in the intersection of technology and financial regulation, including new asset classes, new products and services that implicate regulatory issues, risk management, regulatory compliance, and financial market infrastructure technology.
+Wenchi Hu is the co-founder of Fleming Park Global Partners, LLC, a business and regulatory consulting firm, and the General Counsel of Digital Capital Markets, LLC, an SEC-registered broker-dealer and FINRA member.
+She specializes in the intersection of technology and financial regulation, trading and post-trade processing, including new asset classes, new technology products and services that implicate regulatory issues, trading platforms, clearance and settlement, risk management and regulatory compliance.

-She was previously a partner in the New York and Washington, D.C. offices of Latham & Watkins, where she worked with financial institutions, technology companies, market infrastructures, and start-up companies on a wide range of regulatory issues, ranging from crypto-assets, digitization, to regulation of securities trading platforms, clearing services, post-trade processing, and market infrastructure in the context of distributed ledger technology, and to self-regulatory organization regulatory regime, Regulation Systems Compliance and Integrity compliance, and technology outsourcing risk management and regulatory compliance.
+She was previously a partner in the New York and Washington, D.C. offices of Latham & Watkins, where she worked with financial institutions, technology companies, clearing organizations, and start-up companies on a wide range of regulatory issues, ranging from digitization to regulation of securities trading platforms, clearing services, post-trade processing and market infrastructure in the context of distributed ledger technology, and to self-regulatory organization regulatory regime, Regulation Systems Compliance and Integrity compliance, and technology outsourcing risk management and regulatory compliance.

 Prior to joining Latham & Watkins, she was an Associate Director and head of the Office of Clearance and Settlement Supervision in the Division of Trading and Markets at the Securities and Exchange Commission (SEC).
 As part of that role, she oversaw clearing agency registration, rule filings and advance notices, requests for no-action relief, exemptive relief by registered clearing agencies, and clearing agency risk management and supervision.
-She is an expert in post-trade processing, clearance and settlement, and infrastructure technology matters involving a multitude of products across the securities markets.
-She is a member of the Federal Reserve Bank of Chicago's Working Group on Financial Markets and a frequent speaker on financial regulatory and technology innovation topics.
+Before joining the SEC, she was a Managing Director and Senior Counsel at Rabobank New York Branch responsible for legal risk management relating to Rabobank’s U.S. capital markets and derivatives business.

 Jamila Piracci joined NFA in 2011 from the Federal Reserve Bank of New York, where she was an attorney with a primary focus on orderly liquidation authority and resolution planning under the Dodd-Frank Act, as well as on market and other developments pertaining to OTC derivatives.
 Prior to joining the Reserve Bank, Jamila spent nearly a decade advising a range of OTC derivatives market participants, including dealer banks, investment managers and energy firms.
 The focus of her transactional and advisory work was in the interest rate, commodity and credit derivatives areas, and she acted as deal counsel for structured derivative programs, including cash and synthetic CDOs and CLOs.
 Jamila also was an Assistant General Counsel at ISDA, where she chaired working groups developing market documentation and best practices primarily in the credit derivatives area.
 Jamila received her bachelor's degree from Harvard-Radcliffe College at Harvard University.
 She received her MBA from the S.C.
 Johnson Graduate School of Management at Cornell University and her JD from Cornell Law School.
 Jamila has written a number of articles and has spoken frequently on issues pertaining to OTC derivatives.